ROHAN-TANDEL/banglore-profiles/README.md

 ### - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -  - - - - - - - -- -  - - - -- - - - - - - - - - - - - -  - - - - - - - - - - - - -

-### 2. "Ronak P" - NodeJS, Angular JS, Senior Architect Full Stack Developer 5 years - (available until 13th July)
+### **.
+"R Pareek" - NodeJS, Angular JS, Senior Architect Full Stack Developer 5 years

+willing to take challenge any time to make a sound position in corporate world and work enthusiastically in team to achieve goal of the organization with devotion and challenging work.
+Interested in working with different programming languages

+skills

+Database: MYSQL, MongoDB, Elasticsearch, Redis, Memcached

+Clouds: AWS 	App Architecture: Microservices

+Version Control: GIT, BITBUCKET

+engines: NodeJs

+Js Libraries: Jquery, SocketIO

+Web Technologies: HTML, CSS, Bootstrap 4, Ajax

+Project Management, Project Release Management, People Management

 ### - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -  - - - - - - - -- -  - - - -- - - - - - - - - - - - - -  - - - - - - - - - - - - -

-### 3. "Rohan D" -  PHP - UI- UX Designer Architecture Project Management - 3+ years
+### **.
+"S Bopanna" -  PHP - UI- UX Designer Architecture Project Management - 3+ years

 Experienced in educational, medical, food and music industry Actively looking for a position as a software engineer in a solid shining edge firm to contribute and earn growth of skills in the IT industry
 Have involved successfully in architecture design termed microservice.
 Efficient dealing with clients, flexible with SDLC SE models...  and event driven Perfect Leadership and project Management leading 2 teams.
 Added With good skills for debugging, mentoring and bringing the delivery on time...